So, you’re looking to make your new tab page on your Chromebook’ Chrome browser a little more awesome, huh?

 Checklists, tasks, personal productivity tools, quick notes, calendars, and even a team outliner.

-You can can organise your lists, outlines, and even any projects you have ongoing.
+You can can organize your lists, outlines, and even any projects you have ongoing.
 The lists are sharable and easily sent to other people.

 You can even invite them to your lists and share them in real time with a link.
 Tasks also feature real-time synching with a shared team space for collaborative work.